 But I dislike the fact that mainstream Korean hip hop music focuses so much on the trends started by Show Me The Money.

-They even assume that underground Korean hip hop artists are whack because they aren’t famous, but underground rappers like Hwaji and B-Free are better than most of the rappers on TV.
+They even assume that underground Korean hip hop artists are wack because they aren’t famous, but underground Korean rappers like Hwaji and B-Free are better than most of the mainstream Korean rappers on TV.

-9. What part of you is drawn to Just Music, a veteran Korean hip hop record label?
+What part of you is drawn to Just Music, one of South Korea’s old school hip hop record labels?

-10. What part of you is drawn to MKIT Rain, a rookie Korean hip hop record label?
+What part of you is drawn to MKIT Rain, one of South Korea’s new wave hip hop record labels?

 MKIT Rain makes the music that I want to make, and MKIT Rain makes the music that I want Korean hip hop to become.

-I am always more comfortable listening to Korean hip hop artists from the States, because I grew up in the States.
-Their flow tends to be groovier, and their vibe is much more similar to American hip hop– the hip hop that I know best, even if it’s not the best.
+I am always more comfortable listening to Korean hip hop artists from the US because I grew up in the US.
+Their flow tends to be groovier, and their vibe is much more similar to American hip hop, which is the hip hop that I know best even if it’s not the best.

 No. I’m not signed to either record label, and I’m just homies with everyone at both labels.

 I’m a hippie.
 I get along with everyone.